-TEF facilitates peaceful co-existence between the communities and elephants
+TEF facilitate peaceful co-existence between the communities and elephants

 Decline in Elephants numbers

 The population of African savannah elephants are threatened by poaching for ivory, human-elephant conflict and habitat loss.
 According to the African Elephant Status Report, (2007-2016), there has been a decline of approximately 104,000-114,000 elephants in Africa.
 Therefore, it is important to understand the impact behind these decline while monitoring their demography, behavior, tusklessness, habitat use, movement patterns and distribution.

 Recognizing that human-wildlife conflict is a significant threat facing the African elephant, TEF facilitate the peaceful co-existence between the communities and elephants.
 TEF guides the local communities to use non-lethal methods to reduce conflicts with elephants, reduce crop losses and diversify local economic livelihoods – a win-win solution for both the community by reducing crop-losses and conserving biodiversity.

 Need for increased Commitment

 There are few opportunities to rural people living adjacent to Protected Areas to visit Protected Areas.
 It is important for communities living adjacent to Protected Areas to visit Protected Areas to learn and experience elephants and other wildlife.
 This increase commitment and positive views of wildlife and conservation.